travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 1. open a ssh connection to the platform machine
 2. run `travis bash`.
 This will open a bash session with `root` privileges into the Travis container.
 3. Then run `cat /usr/local/travis/etc/travis/config/travis.yml | grep -A1 encryption:`.
-Create a backup of value getting printed on the screen by either  writing it down on a piece of paper or storing it on a different computer.
+Create a backup of the value returned by that command by either writing it down on a piece of paper or storing it on a different computer.

 > Without this key the information in the database is not recoverable.